MidWestOne Financial Group (NASDAQ:MOFG) Sees Large Volume Increase

-MidWestOne Financial Group, Inc. (NASDAQ:MOFG – Get Rating) saw an uptick in trading volume on Thursday .
-2,917 shares traded hands during mid-day trading, a decline of 90% from the previous session’s volume of 28,432 shares.The stock last traded at $32.84 and had previously closed at $32.82.
+MidWestOne Financial Group, Inc. (NASDAQ:MOFG – Get Rating) saw unusually-high trading volume on Wednesday .
+Approximately 1,419 shares traded hands during mid-day trading, a decline of 96% from the previous session’s volume of 34,005 shares.The stock last traded at $33.18 and had previously closed at $33.23.

-A number of brokerages recently commented on MOFG.
-Zacks Investment Research upgraded shares of MidWestOne Financial Group from a “hold” rating to a “buy” rating and set a $36.00 target price on the stock in a research report on Wednesday, January 5th.
-StockNews.com raised shares of MidWestOne Financial Group from a “hold” rating to a “buy” rating in a report on Wednesday, March 16th.
+MOFG has been the subject of a number of analyst reports.
+Zacks Investment Research raised shares of MidWestOne Financial Group from a “hold” rating to a “buy” rating and set a $36.00 price objective for the company in a research note on Wednesday, January 5th.
+StockNews.com cut shares of MidWestOne Financial Group from a “buy” rating to a “hold” rating in a research note on Wednesday.

-The business also recently announced a quarterly dividend, which was paid on Tuesday, March 15th.
-Stockholders of record on Tuesday, March 1st were paid a dividend of $0.237 per share.
+The firm also recently disclosed a quarterly dividend, which was paid on Tuesday, March 15th.
+Shareholders of record on Tuesday, March 1st were given a dividend of $0.237 per share.
+The ex-dividend date of this dividend was Monday, February 28th.
+This represents a $0.95 annualized dividend and a yield of 2.86%.
 This is a positive change from MidWestOne Financial Group’s previous quarterly dividend of $0.23.
-The ex-dividend date was Monday, February 28th.
-This represents a $0.95 dividend on an annualized basis and a dividend yield of 2.87%.
-MidWestOne Financial Group’s payout ratio is presently 21.74%.
+MidWestOne Financial Group’s dividend payout ratio (DPR) is 21.74%.

-Several institutional investors and hedge funds have recently made changes to their positions in the company.
-Barclays PLC boosted its stake in shares of MidWestOne Financial Group by 28.0% during the 4th quarter.
-Barclays PLC now owns 40,913 shares of the financial services provider’s stock valued at $1,325,000 after purchasing an additional 8,961 shares in the last quarter.
-Goldman Sachs Group Inc. boosted its stake in shares of MidWestOne Financial Group by 43.3% during the 4th quarter.
-Goldman Sachs Group Inc. now owns 31,130 shares of the financial services provider’s stock valued at $1,008,000 after purchasing an additional 9,406 shares in the last quarter.
-The Manufacturers Life Insurance Company boosted its stake in shares of MidWestOne Financial Group by 9.2% during the 4th quarter.
-The Manufacturers Life Insurance Company now owns 350,484 shares of the financial services provider’s stock valued at $11,345,000 after purchasing an additional 29,488 shares in the last quarter.
-Thrivent Financial for Lutherans boosted its stake in shares of MidWestOne Financial Group by 1.7% during the 4th quarter.
-Thrivent Financial for Lutherans now owns 260,368 shares of the financial services provider’s stock valued at $8,429,000 after purchasing an additional 4,448 shares in the last quarter.
-Finally, Sei Investments Co. boosted its stake in shares of MidWestOne Financial Group by 116.8% during the 4th quarter.
-Sei Investments Co. now owns 21,665 shares of the financial services provider’s stock valued at $701,000 after purchasing an additional 11,672 shares in the last quarter.
-64.99% of the stock is currently owned by hedge funds and other institutional investors.
+Several institutional investors have recently added to or reduced their stakes in MOFG.
+The Manufacturers Life Insurance Company lifted its holdings in shares of MidWestOne Financial Group by 9.2% in the 4th quarter.
+The Manufacturers Life Insurance Company now owns 350,484 shares of the financial services provider’s stock worth $11,345,000 after acquiring an additional 29,488 shares during the last quarter.
+The Manufacturers Life Insurance Company lifted its holdings in shares of MidWestOne Financial Group by 5.7% in the 3rd quarter.
+The Manufacturers Life Insurance Company now owns 320,996 shares of the financial services provider’s stock worth $9,681,000 after acquiring an additional 17,206 shares during the last quarter.
+Renaissance Technologies LLC bought a new stake in shares of MidWestOne Financial Group in the 4th quarter worth about $482,000.
+Acadian Asset Management LLC lifted its holdings in shares of MidWestOne Financial Group by 300.2% in the 4th quarter.
+Acadian Asset Management LLC now owns 18,651 shares of the financial services provider’s stock worth $603,000 after acquiring an additional 13,991 shares during the last quarter.
+Finally, American Century Companies Inc. lifted its holdings in MidWestOne Financial Group by 33.8% during the 4th quarter.
+American Century Companies Inc. now owns 47,579 shares of the financial services provider’s stock valued at $1,540,000 after buying an additional 12,026 shares in the last quarter.
+Hedge funds and other institutional investors own 64.99% of the company’s stock.

 MidWestOne Financial Group, Inc is a financial holding company, which focuses on delivering relationship-based business and personal banking products and services through its bank subsidiary, MidWestOne Bank.
 The Bank provides commercial loans, real estate loans, agricultural loans, credit card loans, and consumer loans.